eliestroun14/AREA_mirror/front_end/React-Native/AREA/androidBuildApk.md

 Once you have android folder, run this command (in AREA/ folder) `./build_apk.sh`

-If keystore file already exist, press enter to continue.
+#### If keystore file already exist.

-Press again enter to continue, it will build your apk and show you the path to get it : `app/build/outputs/apk/release/app-release.apk`
+Press enter two times to continue, it will build your apk and show you the path to get it : `app/build/outputs/apk/release/app-release.apk`

+#### If keystore file does not exist.

+Key name: area
+Key Alias: keyAlias
+password: password

+Follow each step in the bash script.

 ### Second Step : Install the apk on your device